benslack19/benslack19.github.io/_posts/2020-08-21-credible-interval-and-math.md

 We now have our posterior distribution!
 The expected value of this new distribution is 0.250 with a 95% **posterior prediction interval** of 0.184 and 0.322.
 This is also referred to as a [credible interval](https://en.wikipedia.org/wiki/Credible_interval).
 In a Bayesian framework, the parameter (hit rate in this case) is treated as a random variable with the bounds as fixed.
 We would expect Aguila's final hit rate to fall in this interval with 95% probability.

 My method for choosing the interval is an **equal-tailed interval**: 2.5% of the posterior probability distribution is above 0.322 and 2.5% of the distribution is below 0.184.
 An alternate method of taking the interval is to use the **highest posterior density (HPD)**.
-However, by looking at the plot, we can see that the distributions show symmetry and the bounds that would result from using HPD would not be too different from the equal-tailed approach.
+However, by looking at the plot, we can see that the distributions show symmetry and the bounds that would result from using HPD would not be very different from the equal-tailed approach.

 # A deeper understanding of the math

 Creating an updated posterior distribution was easy to do .
-However, I felt a little bit unsatisified at this level of understanding.
+However, I was unsatisified at this level of understanding.
 I went a little bit deeper as to why the beta distribution's $\alpha$ and $\beta$ terms can be updated with addition of the new data's number of successes and failures, respectively.
 In addition to other sources I have referenced, I found [this post](https://stats.stackexchange.com/questions/181383/understanding-the-beta-conjugate-prior-in-bayesian-inference-about-a-frequency) useful.
 Another excellent video which helped me look at Bayes theorem differently is [this video by 3Blue1Brown](https://www.youtube.com/watch?v=HZGCoVF3YvM).

 Let's start simple with the textbook definition of Bayes again.